maestra-suite/maestra-live-sdk/README.md

 ## 🎵 Voiceover Audio Playback

-When `voiceOverEnabled: true` is set, the SDK automatically plays TTS (Text-to-Speech) audio received from the server.
+When a `voiceId` is provided, the SDK automatically enables TTS (Text-to-Speech) and plays audio received from the server.
 No additional configuration is needed!

 ### Basic Setup